makerspet/makerspet.github.io/_pages/terms-conditions.md

 (including open source), it may not always be feasible to us to maintain documentation for every product up-to-date.
 We cannot, therefore, guarantee that all information on this site is complete or current.</p>

+<h4 class="h4">EXPORT COMPLIANCE</h4>
+Customer hereby acknowledges that the products and services delivered under these Agreement are subject to applicable export control and trade sanctions laws and regulations, including without limit those of the United States (e.g., the sanctions administered by the U.S. Department of Treasury’s Office of Foreign Assets Control (31 CFR Part 500 et seq.), the Export Administration Regulations ("EAR", 15 CFR Part 730 et seq.) administered by the U.S. Department of Commerce’s Bureau of Industry and Security, laws and regulations targeting proliferation activities, and the restricted parties lists maintained by the U.S. government (e.g., the Denied Persons List, Unverified List, Entity List, Specially Designated Nationals List, Debarred List and Non-proliferation Sanctions).</p>

+<p>Customer agrees to comply with these laws and regulations and certifies that it will not use, sell, resell, export, re-export, import, dispose of, disclose or otherwise deal with the products or services delivered under this Agreement, directly or indirectly, to any country, destination or party without first obtaining any required export license or other governmental approval, and completing such formalities as may be required.
+Customer further agrees to not do anything which would cause Maker's Pet to be in breach of the export control and trade sanctions laws and regulations.</p>

 <h4 class="h4">INDEMNIFICATION</h4>

 <p>Customer shall protect, defend, indemnify and hold harmless Maker's Pet, its shareholders, directors, officers, employees and agents from any fines, damages, costs, losses, liabilities, fees, penalties, claims and expenses (including legal fees and expenses) incurred by Maker's Pet as a result of the failure of the Customer or its agents, officers, directors or employees to comply with this Section.</p>

+<h4 class="h4">Third-Party Links</h4>
+<p>We may link to sites operated by third parties in order to provide you with additional information related to Maker's Pet products and related technologies.
+However, we have no control over these linked sites.
+If you use these links, you will leave makerspet.com, and we are not responsible for operation of or any content, materials or other information located on the linked website.
+Your use of the linked websites is entirely at your own risk.</p>

 <h4 class="h4">LIMITED WARRANTY</h4>